urbit/operators.urbit.org/content/guides/running-a-star.md

 [LFS](https://github.com/aquarial/urbit-lfs-filehosting),
 a system for object storage developed for Git.
-Both of these systems are standards and are not bound to particular vendors -- they're just ways of storing and retrieving data.Minio is a free S3-compatible service you can run on your own server.
+Both of these systems are standards and are not bound to particular vendors -- they're just ways of storing and retrieving data.
+Minio is a free S3-compatible service you can run on your own server.
 Urbit's LFS system features explicit accomodations for 3rd party hosts, like storage quotas.